 Your Step-By-Step Guide for Exfoliating Your Face

 McMackin walked us through the best way to exfoliate your face:

 - Wash your face with a gentle cleanser and warm water.

 - After gently washing off your cleanser and while your skin is still damp, take a pea-sized amount of exfoliant, placing a small dot on your forehead, both cheeks, and chin.

-- In gentle, circular motions, spread the exfoliant across your face.
-Some extremely soft exfoliators, such as ZO Exfoliating Polish, can be used on the eyelids and over the eyebrows.
+- In gentle, circular motions spread the exfoliant across your face.
+Some incredibly soft exfoliators, such as ZO Exfoliating Polish, can be used on the eyelids and over the eyebrows.
 “The mica in the Exfoliating Polish gives your skin a beautiful glow for a gorgeous cheek and eye pop,” says McMackin.